dve4avl/cpp_assessment_01/README.md

     In that example T will be of type "Coordinate<E>" The return value is a vector with interpolated values
 -   "LinearInterpolator" should work independently of the number of dimensions supported by the "Coordinate" datatype.
 -   "LinearInterpolator" interpolates numberOfInterpolatedPoints points as illustrated in the pictures.
-In the given example numberOfInterpolatedPoints is 2;
+In the shown 1D example at the top numberOfInterpolatedPoints is 2;
 -   Print a list of the interpolated coordinates

 **General:**